Alex4210987/alex4210987.github.io/_posts/2023-9-3-opppenheimer_review.md

 ---
-title: Oppenheimer:Don't look back in anger
+title: Oppenheimer: Don't Look Back in Anger
 author: Alex
-date: 2023-7-23
+date: 2023-07-23
-category: movie
+category: Movie
-layout: post
+layout: Post
 ---
-*Oppenheimer* is a masterpiece of biographical film.

-I personally don't really appreciate this movie.
-If I watch it at home, I would probably fall asleep or quit watching it.
-But it's surely a interesting movie worthy of a review.
+*Oppenheimer* is a masterpiece of biographical film that explores the life of J.R.
+Oppenheimer, the father of the atomic bomb.
+While I may not personally connect with this movie, I acknowledge its significance and find it worthy of discussion.

 ## Nolanic

-Nolan is no doubt a master of film-making, and the film is very Nolanic.
-The movie is shot in 70mm IMAX, which is the same as Interstellar and Tenet.
-There are many shots of space and bomb explosion -- and many of them are not generated with CG.
-Those are dreamy and fantastic scenes.
+Directed by Christopher Nolan, *Oppenheimer* bears the unmistakable mark of his filmmaking style.
+Shot in 70mm IMAX, the film shares the grandeur of *Interstellar* and *Tenet*, featuring breathtaking scenes of space and bomb explosions—many of them achieved without CGI, lending a dreamy and immersive quality.

-Sound effects and editing are also brilliant.
-The stomping noise echoing in Oppenheimer's mind, and the demostration of the realistic sounds after the *trinity* nuclear test, and the smooth insertion of classical music and soundtrack into the plot, are all work of a master.
+The sound effects and editing in the film are nothing short of brilliant.
+From the haunting echoes of stomping in Oppenheimer's mind to the realistic sounds after the *Trinity* nuclear test and the seamless incorporation of classical music and soundtrack into the narrative, it's clear that a master is at work.

-Of all this, the topic it talks about make it a typical Nolan movie.

-The movie inherits 2 focuses from Nolan's previous works: 1st is his interest in science and tech, which is demosntrated in Interstellar, Inception, Tenet, etc; 2nd is his interest in war, which is demonstrated in Dunkirk, and to some extent, The Dark Knight Rises.
+Beyond technical prowess, the film delves into familiar Nolan territory.
+It combines two themes recurrent in his previous works: a fascination with science and technology, seen in *Interstellar*, *Inception*, and *Tenet*, and an exploration of war, as evidenced in *Dunkirk* and, to some extent, *The Dark Knight Rises*.

 ## The Hero

-The movie is about J.R.
-Oppenheimer, the father of the atomic bomb, especially his life leading the *Manhattan* Project and a hearing about his security clearance.

-The movie is not a biography, but a hero story.
-It's about how a hero is made, and how a hero is destroyed.[^1]

-[^1]: The sentence is generated with copilot, but somehow appropriate.
-So it's kept here.
+*Oppenheimer* centers on J.R.
+Oppenheimer's life, particularly his leadership of the *Manhattan* Project and the subsequent security clearance hearing.
+It's important to note that the film isn't a straightforward biography but rather a hero's journey—how a hero is forged and ultimately brought down[^1].

-The 1st act, called *fisson* uses Oppenheimer's memory, while the 2nd act, called *fusion* uses those of one admiral Strauss, who led the hearing and considered Oppenheimer a personal enemy.
+The film is divided into two acts: *fission*, which draws from Oppenheimer's memories, and *fusion*, which taps into the recollections of Admiral Strauss, the man who led the hearing and viewed Oppenheimer as a personal adversary.

-The editing blended the 2 acts together, and the acts are basically in chronological order.
-The 1st is photographed in color, while the 2nd is in black and white.
-I guess this is a metaphor: Oppenheimer's life is colorful, while Strauss's is black and white.
+The seamless editing weaves these two acts together, presented partly not in chronological order.
+The first act is captured in color, while the second is in black and white, symbolizing Oppenheimer's colorful life and Strauss's more rigid, black-and-white perspective.

-First half of Oppenheimer's life is certainly coloful and romantic -- the birth of a hero.

-We traveled through Oxford, Göttingen, Leiden and Berkeley, and met many famous scientists, including Max Born, Paul Dirac, Niels Bohr, and Enrico Fermi.
-We also met Oppenheimer's wife, Kitty, and his mistress, Jean Tatlock.

-Finally, we arrived at Los Alamos, where Oppenheimer led the *Manhattan* Project.
-It is the paradise for him, where he *combined physics and New Mexico*.
+The first half of the film takes us on a vibrant and romantic journey through Oppenheimer's life.
+We travel to Oxford, Göttingen, Leiden, and Berkeley, encountering luminaries such as Max Born, Paul Dirac, Niels Bohr, and Enrico Fermi.
+We also meet Oppenheimer's wife, Kitty, and his mistress, Jean Tatlock.
+Finally, we arrive at Los Alamos, the nexus where Oppenheimer merges physics and the New Mexico landscape.

-Despite setbacks in love life, political participation, and science endeavor, Oppenheimer marched on, and finally his fame reached its peak after the *trinity* nuclear test.
+Despite personal setbacks in love, politics, and science, Oppenheimer perseveres.
+His fame reaches its zenith after the *Trinity* nuclear test.
+A particularly resonant line in the film is:

-A line especially impressed me: Math is like read sheet music, but physics needs one to hear the music.
-It is inspiring for Oppenheimer, and also for me, who is poor at math. :)
+> "Math is like reading sheet music, but physics requires one to **hear the music**."

+It serves as inspiration for Oppenheimer and for those, like myself, who struggle with math.

-The movie would have ended here, as an ode to American heroism, if it's not a Nolan movie.
+The film could have concluded here as a celebration of American heroism if it were a typical popcorn flick.

-## The Matyr
+## The Martyr

-Gloomy clouds always hovers over Oppenheimer's head during his life.

-In Europe, he once attempted to poison his tutor because of depression.('*you just need to get laid*', as his mistress commented later) He also felt unwelcomed as a Jew.
+Dark clouds perpetually loom over Oppenheimer's life.
+In Europe, he grapples with depression, even attempting to poison his tutor, as his mistress famously remarks, '*you just need to get laid*.'
+He also faces discrimination as a Jew.

-Back to the states, he get into some troubles for his left-wing political views, as well as his inresponsible attitude towards love.
+Upon returning to the United States, his left-wing political beliefs and a cavalier attitude towards love lead to serious troubles.
+These aspects not only paint a picture of him as a romantic yet eccentric genius but also serve as metaphors for both Oppenheimer's and humanity's self-destructive tendencies.

+One scene stands out: during an intimate moment with his mistress, he has her recite the famous lines from the Indian epic *Bhagavad Gita*:

+> **Now I am become Death, the destroyer of worlds**.

+This haunting line continues to torment him throughout his life.

+The fear of the destructive power of nuclear bombs peaks after their use in World War II, at the very moment of his greatest success and fame.
+During a patriotic speech in front of a cheering crowd, he is haunted by the sound of stomping feet, reminiscent of a nuclear explosion.
+He also envisions the faces of those seemingly burned and disfigured by nuclear blasts.

+After the war, Oppenheimer becomes a pacifist, advocating for nuclear disarmament.
+The irony is palpable—the hero who created the atomic bomb now opposes it.

+The irony continues as his stance clashes with the wishes of certain politicians, leading to public humiliation of Admiral Strauss.
+A 'kangaroo court' is set up to strip Oppenheimer of his security clearance, subjecting him to torture and persecution.
+Nolan's use of over-the-shoulder shots, rather than the typical shot-reverse-shot technique, captures Oppenheimer's resentful gaze.

+Ultimately, Oppenheimer chooses to attend the hearing, becoming a martyr, albeit a tall and arrogant one.

+## Looking Back

+In the end, the film reflects on a moment by the lake in Princeton when Albert Einstein told Oppenheimer:

+> "When they've punished enough, they will give you salmon and salad, and tell you it's all over."

+More than 70 years later, we can affirm that, indeed, it is all over.